José M. Cabanillas: World War II

-On June 6, 1944, his ship's secondary battery went to work on another target, Battery Hamburg in Cherbourg, France.
-Cabanillas was awarded the Bronze Star Medal with Combat "V," for "meritorious achievement and outstanding performance of duty as executive officer of the USS Texas during the Invasion of Normandy and the bombardment of Cherbourg, where the Texas was struck by two shells from German shore fire.
+On June 25, 1944, along with USS Arkansas and USS Nevada and supporting cruisers and destroyers, USS Texas was assigned to attack another target, Battery Hamburg in Cherbourg, France.

+Cabanillas was awarded the Bronze Star Medal with Combat "V," for "meritorious achievement and outstanding performance of duty as executive officer of the USS Texas during the Invasion of Normandy and the bombardment of Cherbourg, where the Texas was struck by two shells from German shore fire, one striking the bridge below the pilothouse and killing the helmsman and forcing the transfer of control of the ship.
 His Bronze Star Medal citation reads as follows:"Taking over ship control in the conning tower after an enemy shell had destroyed the bridge, the primary control station, Captain Cabanillas rendered invaluable service to his commanding officer in the performance of the assigned mission..."

 He remained as executive officer of the Texas during the invasion of Southern France (Operation Dragoon) and detached from the ship, along with several hundred of her crew, after the Texas returned to the United States in September 1944 for his next assignment to the USS Grundy.

-In January 1945, Cabanillas became the first commanding officer of the USS Grundy, which was commissioned on January 3, 1945.
-The Grundy helped in the evacuation of Americans from China during the Chinese Civil War.
+Cabanillas became the first commanding officer of the USS Grundy, which was commissioned on January 3, 1945.
+After service in the Pacific during the end of the war in 1945, the Grundy helped in the evacuation of Americans from China during the Chinese Civil War.
 Under his command, the Grundy earned the following citations: China Service Medal (extended), American Campaign Medal, Asiatic-Pacific Campaign Medal, World War II Victory Medal and the Navy Occupation Service Medal (with Asia clasp).
 In December 1945, he was reassigned to Naval Station Norfolk located in Norfolk, Virginia, as Assistant Chief of Staff (Discipline), 5th Naval District.

-In July 1949, Cabanillas was transferred to Naval Station Orange, located in Orange, Texas, where he served as commanding officer.
+In July 1949, Cabanillas was assigned as commanding officer of United States Naval Station Orange in Orange, Texas,.